canonical/microk8s-core-addons/addons/cis-hardening/README.md

 ## Kubernetes Policies

-The following CIS policy recommendations cannot be automated and therefore are ot of the scope of the `cis-hardening` addon.
+The following CIS policy recommendations cannot be automated and therefore are out of the scope of the `cis-hardening` addon.
 The cluster administration should take proper action to comply with them whenever possible.

 ### Check 5.1.1